-High efforts on networking got me an offer from Nokia to work as a community manager for the Finnish market.
-At the time, Nokia was releasing it’s last phone models called Lumia.
+High efforts on networking got me an offer from Nokia to work as a community manager.
+At the time, Nokia was releasing it’s first Windows Phone models called Nokia Lumia.

 As my career at the fading cellphone giant melted pretty rapidly, I was then hired by one of the biggest media companies in Northern Europe called Sanoma.
-There I worked as a producer and my work mainly consisted of marketing.
+There I worked as a producer.

 At the time working for Sanoma, I finished my studies at the University and graduated as a Master of Musicology.
 By this time I also started to realise I had drifted way too far from anything concerning music and it was making me unhappy.

 After my contract ended with Sanoma, I started a consultancy.
 I wanted more control over my life and especially to concentrate more on making music.
 However, starting a company led me to spend even less time developing myself as a musician.